 Ask just about anyone in the Windy City and they’ll be able to tell you exactly where The Peninsula Chicago is.
 Nestled in one whole block, literally held up by Tiffany’s and Ralph Lauren, this infamous hotel stands proud as a bastion of luxury on the Magnificent Mile.

-Greeted by the signature white-uniformed bell-staff, we were whisked upstairs for check-in into our recently refurbished Executive Suite at The Peninsula Chicago.
+Greeted by the signature white-uniformed bell-staff, we were whisked upstairs to check into our recently refurbished Executive Suite at The Peninsula Chicago.
 We loved our room – bright, modern airy and large for a city property, with understated oriental influences – limited to just some lucky bamboo and lacquerware.
-The less subtle (but gorgeous) touch was the enormous, contemporary Michael Grickman embroidery of Chicago’s designated city flower, the chrysanthemum, complete with resident bee.
+The less subtle (but gorgeous) touch was the enormous, contemporary Michael Grickman embroidery of Chicago’s designated city flower, the chrysanthemum, complete with a resident bee.

 Right on time

 For an authentic Chicago deep pan pizza experience, head to Giordano’s, who has been serving up the city’s renowned pies since 1974.
 The charming old-world eatery is just 15 minutes walking or a short Uber ride from the hotel.
 Don’t let the looks of those little pizzas fool you, they’re pretty filling, and one pie is enough to share for two – unless you’re ravenously hungry, of course, or planning on a doggy bag for later.